nextgis/docs_toolbox/source/mt2report.rst

 Inputs:

 * Web GIS - URL of your Web GIS (for example, http(s)://mywebgis.nextgis.com)
-* login - login of a user with permission to write data in the resource group
+* login - login of a user with permission to write data in the resource
 * password - password for the user
 * AOI resource ID - ID of a polygon layer in Web GIS representing the area of interest
 * Ship data resource ID - ID of a point layer in Web GIS containing data on ships